vergauwenthomas/MetObs_toolkit/docs/template_mapping.rst

         - 18.6

 **Single-station-format**
-   The same as a long format but without a column indicating the stationnames.
-Be aware that the toolkit interpret it as **observations coming from one station**.
+   The same as a long format but without a column indicating the station names.
+   Be aware that the toolkit interprets it as **observations coming from one station**.

    .. list-table:: Single-station-format example
       :widths: 15 15 15